Suze Orman: Career

 Orman's final episode of The Suze Orman Show aired on March 28, 2015, reportedly so that Orman could develop a new series, Suze Orman's Money Wars, for Warner Bros.
 Telepictures Productions.
-Orman hoped the show would premiere in 2016 but it was not produced.
+Orman hoped the show would premiere in 2016, but it was not produced.

 In 2016, Orman was appointed as a personal finance educator for the United States Army and Army Reserve.

 In 2018, Suze began serving as a Special Advocate for the National Domestic Violence Hotline, to help spread awareness regarding financial abuse.

-Suze is currently the podcast host of the twice-weekly Suze Orman Women & Money Podcast.
+Suze is currently the podcast host of the twice-weekly Suze Orman's Women & Money Podcast.